Is There Such a Thing as a Bad Dog Breed?

 The dog breeds that are deemed “dangerous” are given the reputation through media portrayal and breed-specific legislation.
 While it’s important to inform people on the general characteristics of a specific breed, a breed’s reputation can be unfair for dogs and owners alike.
 While every breed of dog has the ability to bite or show aggression, these dog breeds have somewhat of a tarnished reputation:

-* German Shepherds: German Shepherds can have a big and overwhelming presence, making many people fearful or intimidated.
+German Shepherd Dogs can have a big and overwhelming presence, making many people fearful or intimidated.
 Trained for military and police use, German Shepherds are extremely loyal, smart, and easy to train.
 While they are trained to be aggressive in certain roles (K-9 patrol), if properly socialized and trained, they can be a great family dog.

 * Other Dogs with Bad Reputations include, but are not limited to: Doberman Pinschers, Rottweilers, Cocker Spaniels, Lhasa Apso, Shih Tzus